-5 presence of a genetic abnormality and documented these facts in the maternal patient's chart, as well as in the report to be filed with the commissioner as set forth in subsection 4(c) of this section.
-6 7 (b) Except in a medical emergency, as defined in section three of this article, a person 8 shall not intentionally or knowingly perform, induce, or attempt to perform or induce an abortion 9 of an unborn human being if the abortion is being sought because of the race or sex of the unborn 10 human being or because of the presence or presumed presence of a genetic abnormality.
+5 of a genetic abnormality and documented these facts in the maternal patient's chart, as well as in 6 the report to be filed with the commissioner as set forth in subsection (c) of this section.
+7 (b) Except in a medical emergency, as defined in §16-2Q-3 of this code, a person may not 8 intentionally or knowingly perform, induce, or attempt to perform or induce an abortion of an 9 unborn human being if the abortion is being sought because of the race or sex of the unborn 10 human being or because of the presence or presumed presence of a genetic abnormality.
 11 (c) In every case in which a physician performs or induces an abortion on an unborn 12 human being, the physician shall within 15 days of the procedure cause to be filed with the 13 commissioner, on a form supplied by the commissioner, a report containing the following 14 information: 15 (1) Date the abortion was performed; 16 (2) Specific method of abortion used; 17 (3) Whether the race of, sex of, or the presence or presumed presence of any genetic 18 abnormality in the unborn human being had been detected at the time of the abortion by genetic 19 testing, such as maternal serum tests, or ultrasound, such as by nuchal translucency screening 20 (NT), or by other forms of testing; and 21 (4) A statement confirming that the reason for the abortion, as stated by the maternal 22 patient, was not because of the unborn human being's race or sex or the presence or presumed 23 presence of any genetic abnormality.
 24 (5) Probable health consequences of the abortion and specific abortion method used.
-25 The physician shall sign the form as his or her attestation under oath that the information 26 stated thereon is true and correct to the best of his or her knowledge.
-27 (d) Reports required and submitted under subsection 4(c) of this section shall not contain 28 the name of the maternal patient upon whom the abortion was performed or any other information 29 or identifiers that would make it possible to identify, in any manner or under any circumstances, 30 a woman who obtained or sought to obtain an abortion.
+25 The physician shall sign the form as his or her attestation under oath that the information 26 stated is true and correct to the best of his or her knowledge.
+27 (d) Reports required and submitted under subsection (c) of this section may not contain 28 the name of the maternal patient upon whom the abortion was performed or any other information 29 or identifiers that would make it possible to identify, in any manner or under any circumstances, 30 a woman who obtained or sought to obtain an abortion.

-§16-2P-5.
+§16-2Q-5.
 Reporting Forms.

 The commissioner shall create the forms required by this article within 30 days after the effective date of this article.
-No provision of this article requiring the reporting of information on forms published by the commissioner shall be applicable until 10 days after the requisite forms have been made available or the effective date of this article, whichever is later.
+No provision of this article requiring the reporting of information on forms published by the commissioner may be applicable until 10 days after the requisite forms have been made available or the effective date of this article, whichever is later.

-§16-2P-6.
+§16-2Q-6.
 Criminal Penalties.

-- (a) Any person who intentionally or knowingly violates the prohibition in section 4(b) of this article commits felony pursuant to §61-2-8 of this code. - (b) A woman upon whom an abortion is performed, induced, or attempted in violation of this article may not be prosecuted for conspiracy to commit any violation of this article.
+- 1 (a) Any person who intentionally or knowingly violates the prohibition in §16-2Q-4(b) of 2 this code commits a felony pursuant to §61-2-8 of this code. - (b) A woman upon whom an abortion is performed, induced, or attempted in violation of this article may not be prosecuted for conspiracy to commit any violation of this article.

-§16-2P-7.
+§16-2Q-7.
 Professional sanctions and civil penalties.